 EE calls on the public to support this petition and keep Zonnebloem open.

 There are many problems that schools face in Khayelitsha, a township in Cape Town.
 Some of these problems are easy to see, while others are much more difficult.
-After 3 months of research, sitting in cold classrooms with teachers and learners in the middle of winter, Equal Education (EE) wanted to help fix some of the problems we were observing in schools.
+After three months of research, sitting in cold classrooms with teachers and learners in the middle of winter, Equal Education (EE) wanted to help fix some of the problems we were observing in schools.
 By using democratic means to fix the problem in one school we hoped to offer an example to all schools battling with poor physical infrastructure.

 As one its first projects, members of the EE Youth Group were asked to go into their schools and take photographs of anything that they thought affected their learning at school.
 One EE youth group member, Zukiswa Vuka, returned with a photograph which revealed the devastating state of windows at her school, Luhlaza High School.